porkie02/trakt/README.md

 https://github.com/adamgot/python-plexlibrary

-These recipes will out of once ran for Cloudbox users, for PTS/PG users you will need to edit the local path in each yml file that plex can see.
+These recipes will run out of the box for Cloudbox users, for PTS/PG users you will need to edit the local path in each yml file that plex can see.

 For example Cloudbox uses /mnt/local/Media/Movies/Sci-Fi/